federgraph/RiggVar-RG38/doc/RotaForm1.md

 ### End of Super

-You could have a look at the other repository, where the legacy VCL application code is located.
-There you can find out more about the history of BtnBlau and BtnGrau, SofortBtn, and so on.

-> Rename refactoring is super easy today, but what should the better names be?

-RotaForm 2, the new one, is also a 2D graph, and it reuses the depth sorting of lines as with Super Quick, but it does not show the relaxed position, or the reference position.
+RotaForm2, the new one, is also a 2D graph, and it reuses the depth sorting of lines, but it does not show the relaxed position, or the reference position.
-RotaForm 2 is leaner, and easier to maintain than RotaForm 1.
+RotaForm2 is leaner, and easier to maintain than RotaForm1.
-I would rather want you to have a look at RotaForm 2 and improve that one.
+I would rather want you to have a look at RotaForm2 and improve that one.

-RotaForm 3 - the 3D graph that is expected to appear in folder Graph3 in the future - is somehow even easier, since I can use existing components for the elements, but note that the complexity there just shifted towards other areas, like setting up the perspective or persisting rotations.
+RotaForm3 - the 3D graph that is expected to appear in folder Graph3 in the future - is somehow even easier, since I can use existing components for the elements, but note that the complexity there just shifted towards other areas, like setting up the perspective or persisting rotations.

-Good news is that this project allows you to use all graph implementations side by side via the interface.
+Good news is that this project allows to use all graph implementations side by side via the interface.

 Special applications that may be derived for certain platforms from this one will have to decide
 - whether they want to support the computation of forces,
 - what kind of graph should be used
 - how data will be stored.

-The most interesting part of RotaForm 1 is probably not the drawing itself but how input is handled to change the view.
+The most interesting part of RotaForm1 is probably not the drawing itself but how input is handled to change the view.
 This differs between the views, but should perhaps be generalized and optimized.
 For example, an input throttle could be applied in a consistent way across all implementations of the view.
 The mouse wheel does not always have a notched behavior any more, you may receive more mouse move messages than expected via a touch screen or a touch pad.
-RotaForm 3 uses OnIdle to reduce the input load via OnIdle, which I think is better.
+RotaForm3 can deal with it better because it uses OnIdle to reduce the input load via OnIdle.

 ## Readme startup notes